BeachWang/DAIL-SQL/README.md

 ### Example Organizations

-Finally, we study the example organizations.
-In DAIL-SQL, we omit the token-cost database schema in examples, and just show the question and query pairs to LLMs.
-As comparisons, we compare the organization of DAIL-SQL with Full-Information and SQL-Only organizations.
-DAIL organization is an effective and efficient organization for potent LLMs.
+Finally, we examine example organizations in DAIL-SQL, excluding the token-cost database schema in the examples and only presenting question and query pairs to LLMs.
+In our analysis, we contrast the DAIL-SQL organization with both Full-Information and SQL-Only organizations, finding that the DAIL organization is a highly effective and efficient approach for potent LLMs.

 <table>
     <tr>